xxxnell/flex/README.md

 ## Contributing

 Contributions are always welcome.
 Any kind of contribution, such as writing a unit test, documentation, bug fix, or implementing the algorithm of Chain in another language, is helpful.
+It is also possible to make academic collaboration works.
 If you need some help, please contact me via [email](mailto:xxxxxnell@gmail.com) or [twitter](https://twitter.com/xxxnell).

 The `master` branch of this repository contains the latest stable release of Chain.
 In general, pull requests should be submitted from a separate `feature` branch starting from the `develop` branch.